Accounting Act

 Article 38

-Accounts shall be classified and numbered on the basis of reports included and the nature thereof.
+Accounts shall be classified and numbered based on reports included and the nature thereof.

 Article 39

-Account title once prescribed shall not be changed unless with the approval of the BAS Authority or BAS officers in charge.
+Account title, once prescribed, shall not be changed unless with the approval of the government BAS Agency or the BAS Officer in charge.

-Approval of change in the account title in the foregoing paragraph shall be notified to controlling Audit Authority.
+Approval of change in the account title mentioned in the preceding Paragraph shall be notified to controlling Audit Agency.

 Article 40

-Accounting books are categorized into following two categories:
+Accounting books are categorized into the following two categories:

-1. Account book: books of records containing evidence required for compilation of financial report.
+1. Books: Books of records containing evidence required for compilation of financial reports.

-2. Reference Book: books of records not for purpose of compiling financial reports, but to facilitate the review of accounting events or handling of accounting activities.
+2. Reference Books: Books of records not for the purpose of compiling financial reports, but to facilitate the review of accounting events or handling of accounting affairs.

-For financial data processed by machine, the records within the storage of the machine is deemed account book.
+For financial data processed by machines, the records within the storage of the machine are deemed the accounting book.

-The records within the storage of the machine in foregoing Paragraph once processed shall be copied with a digital control number and labeled in written form, signed or stamped by accounting officers in charge after audit.
+The records within the storage of the machine mentioned in the preceding Paragraph, once processed, shall be given with a digital control number and labeled in written form, and later signed or stamped by the Chief accounting Officers after review.

 Article 41

-Account book are categorized into following two categories:
+Books are categorized into the following two categories:

-1. Journal books: The book, which predominately record sequence of accounting events as it occurs chronologically, each individually named book
+1. Journal Books: The Books, which predominantly record sequence of accounting events as it occurs chronologically, each individually be named a Book.

-2. Ledger books: The book, which predominately record accounting events based on the classification of the events, each individually named account.
+2. Ledger Books: The Books, which predominantly record accounting events based on the classification of the events, each individually be named an account.

 Article 42

-The journal book or ledger book may be set up in special columns as may be required depending on actual needs and for the purpose of convenience.
+The Journal Books or Ledger Books may be set up in special columns as required depending on actual needs and for the purpose of facilitation.

 Article 43

-The journal book is categorized into the following two types:
+The Journal Books are categorized into the following two types:

-1. General Journal Book: The book which is set up to record all events chronologically or to record the closing figures in subparagraph 2 chronologically, such as daily entry book.
+1. General Journal Books: The Books which are set up to record all events chronologically or to record the closing figures in Subparagraph 2 chronologically, such as the daily entry Books.

-2. Special Journal Book: The book which is set up to record special events chronologically, such as Annual Revenue, Payment and Receipts book, Allocation Payment and Receipt book, Cash Inflow and Outflow book and other books relating to recording of special events.
+2. Special Journal Books: The Books which are set up to record special events chronologically, such as Annual Revenue, Payment and Receipts Book, Allocation Payment and Receipt Book, Cash Inflow and Outflow Book and other Books relating to recording of special events.

 Article 44

-The ledger book is categorized into the two following types:
+The Ledger Books are categorized into the two following types:

-1. General ledger books: The ledger book, which is set up to record all general events with the main purpose to compile general financial report.
+1. General Ledger Books: The Ledger Books which are set up to record all general events with the main purpose of compiling the general financial report.

-2. Subsidiary ledger books: The ledger book which is set up to record all special events by subsidiary classes or that is recorded into separate accounts with the main purpose to compile subsidiary financial report, such as Annual revenue Ledger, Allocations Ledger, Property Ledger and other Ledgers relating to special events.
+2. Subsidiary Ledger Books: The Ledger Books which are set up to record all special events by subsidiary classes or that are recorded into separate accounts with the main purpose of compiling subsidiary financial report, such as Annual revenue Ledger, Allocations Ledger, Property Ledger, and other Ledgers relating to special events.

-General ledger books having subsidiary ledger book shall set up control accounts to record the aggregate of subsidiary accounts.
-However, Property Ledgers shall set up separate controlled account apart from being entered into the balance sheet pursuant to Article 29.
+General Ledger Books having Subsidiary Ledger Books shall set up control accounts to record the aggregate of subsidiary accounts.
+However, Property Ledgers shall set up separate controlled accounts apart from being entered into the balance sheet pursuant to Article 29.

 Article 45

-For the purpose of simplification, government BAS Authorities may merge the books of general accounting, departmental accounting, subordinate departmental accounting; and special journal book and subsidiary ledger book of Sub-Accounting during the compilation depending on the circumstances.
+For the purpose of simplification, government BAS Agencies may merge the Books of General Accounting, Unit Accounting, Subordinate Unit Accounting, as well as Special Journal Books and Subsidiary Ledger Books of Sub-Accounting during the compilation process depending on the circumstances.

 Article 46

-Apart from set up of general journal book and general ledger book in the accounting books of departmental accounting or subordinate departmental accounting, special Journal book and special Ledger books shall be set up by each government BAS authority, by discussing with departmental accounting or subordinate departmental accounting authority or controlling Chief officer of fund and accounting officer in charge in accordance with actual need and circumstances.
+Apart from setting up of General Journal Books and General Ledger Books in the Books of Unit Accounting or Subordinate Unit Accounting, Special Journal Books and Special Ledger Books shall be set up by each government BAS Agency, by discussing with Unit Accounting or Subordinate Unit Accounting Agency or controlling Chief Officer of funds and Chief accounting Officer in accordance with actual needs and circumstances.

-Reference book of each departmental accounting or subordinate departmental accounting authorities, apart from those required by BAS authorities to be set up, shall be set up by each authority or controlling Chief officer of fund and accounting officer in charge in accordance with actual need and circumstances.
+Reference Books of each Unit Accounting or Subordinate Unit Accounting Agencies, apart from those required by BAS Agencies to be set up, shall be set up by each Agency or controlling Chief Officer of funds and Chief accounting Officer in accordance with actual need and circumstances.

 Article 47

-For accounting activities of sub-accounting that is relatively complex, the type of books shall be governed by accounting rules of departmental accounting or subordinate departmental accounting.
-For accounting activities that is relatively simple, only journal books and necessary reference book is required to be set up.
+For accounting affairs of Sub-Accounting that are relatively complex, the types of Books shall be governed by accounting rules of Unit Accounting or Subordinate Unit Accounting.
+For accounting affairs that are relatively simple, only Journal Books and necessary Reference Books may be set up.

 Article 48

-Each sub-accounting authority shall regularly copy the contents of the journal book and submit to the controlling departmental accounting authority or subordinate departmental accounting authority for entry into the account; For accounting activities that is relatively complex, the controlling departmental accounting authority or subordinate departmental accounting authority may discuss with each government BAS authority and controlling audit authority to obtain approval as to copy the creditors or debtors of each account for each period and the sum of each account and submit to the controlling departmental accounting authority or subordinate departmental accounting authority for entry into the account.
+Each Sub-Accounting Agency shall regularly copy the contents of the Journal Book and submit the copies to the controlling Unit Accounting Agency or Subordinate Unit Accounting Agency for entry into the account; For accounting affairs that are relatively complex, the controlling Unit Accounting Agency or Subordinate Unit Accounting Agency may discuss with each government BAS Agency and controlling audit Agency to obtain approval to copy the total credits and total debits of each account for each period and the sum of each account, and submit them to the controlling Unit Accounting Agency or Subordinate Unit Accounting Agency for entry into the account.

 Article 49

-Books of General accounting shall be established depending on the information that is required to be included in the general financial report; its book of reference shall be established depending on the needs in the process of handling activities.
+Books of General Accounting shall be established depending on the information that is required to be included in the general financial report; its Reference Books shall be established depending on the needs in the process of handling affairs.

 Article 50

-Special Property Management authority shall prepare reference books, such as index, photographs, drawings and other reference records for ease of verification regarding valuable chattel properties; Reference books of maps, drawings etc. shall be prepared regarding real estate properties.
-The form of reference books shall be decided by BAS Authority of each local government.
+Special Property Management Agency shall prepare Reference Books, such as indexes, photographs, drawings, and other reference records to facilitate verification regarding valuable chattel properties; Reference Books of maps, drawings etc. shall be prepared regarding real estate properties.
+The form of Reference Books shall be decided by the BAS Agency of each government.

 Article 51

-Accounting documents shall be categorized into following two categories:
+Accounting documents shall be categorized into the following two categories:

-1. Source document: The document which prove the course of an event as basis for the recording document.
+1. Source document: The document which proves the course of an event as basis for the recording document.

-2. Recording document: The document which proves the responsibility of accounting officers handling accounting events and which serve as basis of account keeping.
+2. Recording document: The document which proves the responsibility of accounting Officers handling accounting events and which serve as the basis of account keeping.

 Article 52

-The source document is categorized into the following types:
+The source documents are categorized into the following types:

-1. Orders that grant approval to appropriation of budget reserve fund and budget statements and flow of allocations in between budgetary accounts pursuant to statutory provisions.
+1. Orders that grant approval to appropriation of budget reserve funds and budget statements and flow of allocations in between budgetary accounts pursuant to statutory provisions.

-2. Documents in relation to payment, receipt and transfer of cash, notes, securities.
+2. Documents in relation to payments, receipts and transfers of cash, notes, securities etc.

-3. Statements, payment slips in relation to salary, wage, perk, allowance, travel expenses, welfare fund etc.
+3. Statements, payment slips in relation to salary, wage, perk, allowance, travel expenses, compensation payment etc.

-4. Invoices and receipts relating to purchase and restoration of properties; postage, transport, printing and consumables etc.
+4. Invoices and receipts relating to purchase and restoration of properties, as well as postage, transport, printing, and consumables etc.

-5. Statements, slips relating to custody, dealing, transfer, supply, application of properties.
+5. Statements, slips relating to application, supply, transfer, dealing and custody of properties.

-6. Contracts or other related documents relating to sales, purchase, lending, borrowing and service.
+6. Contracts and the related documents relating to sales, purchase, lending, borrowing and services.

-7. Supporting documents relating to saving, exchange and investments etc.
+7. Supporting documents relating to savings, exchanges, and investments etc.

-8. Supporting documents and property catalogues relating to public property, confiscated property, gift or legacies.
+8. Supporting documents and property catalogues relating to public properties, confiscated properties, gifts, or legacies.

-9. Documents relating to determining taxes or handling pursuant to other statutory provisions, documents relating to handling of taxes and receipt and delivery of vouchers.
+9. Documents relating to determining taxes or handling pursuant to other statutory provisions, as well as documents relating to handling of taxes and receipt and delivery of vouchers.

-10. Documents relating to circumstances of fines and compensations.
+10. Documents relating to evidence of fines and compensations.

-11. Laws and regulations relating to issuance of government bonds, documents relating to payment of principal and interests and table calculating premium and discounts.
+11. Laws and regulations relating to the issuance of government bonds, as well as documents relating to payment of principal and interests and table displaying the calculation of premium and discounts.

-12. Invoices, receipts relating to calculating of costs.
+12. Invoices, receipts relating to calculation of costs.

-13. Documents in support of dealings of profit and losses.
+13. Documents in support of dealings of profits and losses.

 14. Financial statements.

-15. Invoices, receipts or other supporting documents which proves the events occurred and circumstances stipulated in Article 3.
+15. Invoices, receipts, or other supporting documents which prove the events do occur and circumstances stipulated in Article 3.

-All supporting documents affixed to the aforementioned documents are viewed as a part thereof.
+All supporting documents affixed to the documents in the preceding Paragraph are viewed as a part thereof.

 Article 53